opengisch/QField-docs/README.md

 Primer](http://sphinx-doc.org/rest.html) or by looking at what is already in the documentation and make your changes according to it.

+#### Testing your changes
+To quickly test locally the changes you made you can run `make devhtml`from the top-level directory.
+This will quickly generate the english only version of your new documentation.
+The HTML will be generated in `build/html/en`.
+From there you can open `index.html` and explore your local copy of the documentation.

+#### Contribute changes

 Once you have made changes which you would like to contribute back to the main documentation, please make a [pull request](https://help.github.com/articles/using-pull-requests/).